hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 ----

-### drive the simulation by keyboard:
+### Drive the simulation by keyboard:
     python3 src/hawa_ackermann_sim/src/keyboard_to_ackermannDriveStamped.py

 Use this code in case you want to move the robot manually.

 ----
 ### TODO:
 - Finish refactoring the remaining parts in the reeds shepp curves code.
-(Currently only CSC and CCC types are used)
+(Currently, only CSC and CCC types are used)
-- Move the remaining parameters into json configuration files.
+- Move the remaining parameters into JSON configuration files.
-- Finish the path validation feature so that the planner module can reponse to dynamic obstacles and environment.
+- Finish the path validation feature so that the planner module can respond to dynamic obstacles and environment.
-- Improving the scoring method in RS curves so that it will prioritize the curves with less reversing motions.
+- Improving the scoring method in RS curves so that it will prioritize the curves with fewer reversing motions.
 The current solution only considers the total length.
-- Add feature: while searching for path, hold multiple valid paths before terminating, so that it can have several options choose from.
+- Add feature: while searching for the path, hold multiple valid paths before terminating, so that it can have several options to choose from.
 - And the points mentioned in the Hybrid A* section at the beginning.